Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 The `deletePatient` command will delete a patient by uuid.

-Example usage.
-This command will delete the patient with uuid 6e724a83-7fa7-4374-b468-faf42ccf8b06
+Example usage: This command will delete the patient with uuid 6e724a83-7fa7-4374-b468-faf42ccf8b06
 ```
 npm run deletePatient -- -u 6e724a83-7fa7-4374-b468-faf42ccf8b06
 ```